berryamin/Python/Python-3/Doc/library/fractions.rst

    :class:`numbers.Rational`, and implements all of the methods and operations from that class.  :class:`Fraction` instances are hashable, and should be treated as immutable.
-In addition, :class:`Fraction` has the following methods:
+In addition, :class:`Fraction` has the following properties and methods:

    .. versionchanged:: 3.2
       The :class:`Fraction` constructor now accepts :class:`float` and :class:`decimal.Decimal` instances.

+   .. attribute:: numerator

+      Numerator of the Fraction in lowest term.

+   .. attribute:: denominator

+      Denominator of the Fraction in lowest term.

    .. method:: from_float(flt)